A-R-Khan/AggregatorLiveData/README.md

 The default behaviour of a mediator live data on android is to notify observers everytime data changes and you will need to make sub calsses of mediator live data everytime you need to be able to aggregate cumulatively or according to a custom strategy.
 Sometimes this is undesirable and you can use this class to help you.

-Almost fully generic and can be suited to any general task where you need to merge data from asynchronous streams.
+Almost fully generic and can be suited to any general task where you need to merge data of possibly different types from separate asynchronous streams into one single destination LiveData.